 WARNING!
-Most chainsaw accidents happen when the chain touches the operator.
+Most chain saw accidents happen when the chain touches the operator.
 You must use approved personal protective equipment whenever you use the machine.
 Personal protective equipment cannot eliminate the risk of injury but it will reduce the degree of injury if an accident does happen.
 Ask your dealer for help in choosing the right equipment.

-- Approved protective helmet
+Approved protective helmet

 - Hearing protection

-- Approved protective goggles and a visor.
-The approved protective goggles should comply with standard ANSI Z87.1.
+- Protective goggles or a visor

 - Gloves with saw protection

 - Trousers with saw protection

 - Boots with saw protection, steel toe-cap and non-slip sole

 - Always have a first aid kit nearby.

-Fire Extinguisher and Shovel
+- · Fire Extinguisher and Shovel

-Do not wear loose fitting clothing, scarves, neckties, jewelry or any item that may become tangled in surrounding growth or the chain saw itself.
 Generally clothes should be close-fitting without restricting your freedom of movement.